konradotto/car-steering/README.md

 ## Our Workflow

+This section describes the workflow we have agreed on for both *Adding New Features* and *Fixing Bugs* with GitLab.

 ### Adding New Features
+We have decided to follow these steps when adding new features to our project:

 1. Create a milestone representing the final feature to be implemented, and specify the time frame.
 2. Add an issue describing the sub-feature that solves part of the feature and link it to the milestone.
 3. Assign a member to the created issue.